cloudmesh-community/sp19-516-125/notebook.md

 ## Week of 01/07
-  - Installed Virtual Box and Vagrant
+  - Installed Virtual Box, Vagrant, and installed Python on Ubuntu
   - Created and committed readme.yml and notebook.md
   - Posted bio to Piazza
   - Attended online session